Quantum mechanical rules for observed observers and the consistency of quantum theory

+Are $A$'s unreliable predictions due to his brain having somehow been ``scrambled" by the cat measurement?
+Is $A$ even aware that he has been cat measured?
+In fact, I would argue that neither is true: in a ``clean" cat measurement (involving the minimal measuring operator) the thought process of $A$ is not disturbed.
+This will be demonstrated later, when the execution and feasibility of cat measurements are examined.
+At any rate, the effects of a cat measurement on the observer's conscious state and the full details of quantum (cat) vs. classical meddlings with the observer's mind are open to interpretation and might be an issue worth exploring in the future.

-Could perhaps observer $A$ modify his application of quantum mechanical rules to take into account measurements that he knows will happen to him?
-Sadly, in general no. To do so, $A$ should know {\it the exact state of the full system before he performs any observations}, as well as {\it the precise measurement that will be performed on him afterwards}.
-Otherwise, $A$ can make no reliable predictions, even in the probabilistic sense.
+Could perhaps observer $A$ modify his application of quantum mechanical rules to account for measurements that he knows will happen to him?
+Sadly, in general no. To do so, $A$ should know the exact state of the full system before he performs any measurements, as well as the precise measurement that will be performed on him afterwards.
+With anything short of this full information, $A$ can make no reliable predictions, even probabilistic ones.